What is Cisco Port Security? | Definition, Types & Features

 1. Limits on Special IDs (MAC Addresses)

-The Cisco port security feature uses MAC records to recognize devices.
+The Cisco violation mode feature uses MAC records to recognize devices.
 But malicious actors can fake these values and still gain access to your LAN.
 Plus, the Cisco Switch can only store a certain number of MACs.
 So, in vast networks, this can cause issues.

 1. Wrong Processes